PixelForm/hybrid/packages/reactivity/README.md

 Just import it's methods and have reactivity anywhere!
 As you may notice this module does not use stores.
 This is because I think stores are very unnecessary as stores are simply state that's accessed globally.
 Also this module does not come with a memo method.
 Perhaps if it's really needed I might add it in the future, so far a memo is just as simple as a function that returns a computed state value.
 This is also how you create derived state.

+### Roadmap
+1. Drop in solutions for modern frameworks: React, Vue, Svelte. (other javascript frameworks on request)
+2. Drop in solutions for PHP and C# .NET (other frameworks on request)
+3. State/Store library
+4. Proxy based state for enhanced developer experience.
+5. Smarter state protocol for checking what actually changed and returning those values.

 ### Features

 1. State anywhere! ✨
 2. No stores or complex state management
 3. No unsubscribe problems and recursive effects
 4. Simple and lightweight
+5. Platform/Framework independent, run in NodeJs, Browser, PHP, C# .NET etc
+6. No rendering library!
+(Bring your very own like jQuery or vanilla javascript)

 ## Installation